-University of Wyoming graduate student Chloe Mattilio, under the direction of Dr. Tekiela, has developed a remote sensing mapping application that adds another tool to the toolbox for the control of leafy spurge in the Yampa River Basin.
+Researcher Chloe Mattilio, while a graduate student at the University of Wyoming (under the direction of Dr. Dan Tekiela, invasive weed scientist with the Department of Plant Science) developed a remote sensing mapping application that adds another tool to the toolbox for the control of leafy spurge in the Yampa River Basin.
 Chloe's application seeks to detect the presence of leafy spurge infestations using high spatial resolution, multispectral satellite imagery.

 Chloe’s work began in 2019 with searching out appropriate satellite photography (recent, little or no cloud cover, inclusive of our areas of interest in the Yampa River corridor, covering a variety of spectral bands . . . and reasonably priced!).
 Ultimately the purchased photography covered the length of the Yampa River from Deerlodge Park to Hayden, and extended away from the main river channel approximately 1.5 miles on either side—for a total area of roughly 174,706 acres.

 Chloe then applied a number of sophisticated digital tools to further refine the pixel resolution of the photography, before processing it into multiple spectral band combinations.
 These were further tweaked by applying different contrast, brightness and gamma values—all in an attempt to tease out the subtle spectral differences recorded in each photographic pixel.